 Raymond English Anti-Slavery Collection

-The archive contains letters, letter-books, diaries, lectures and printed works of and concerning the anti-slavery campaigners George Thompson (1804–78) , his daughter Amelia Chesson, and his son-in-law Frederick Chesson (1833–88).
+This archive constitutes an important source for the history of the abolition of slavery.
+It contains letters, letter-books, diaries, lectures and printed works of and concerning the anti-slavery campaigners George Thompson (1804–1878), his daughter Amelia Chesson, and his son-in-law Frederick Chesson (1833–1888).

 Catalogue available online via ELGAR.